 - Tell you how much money you must save up before it will begin making offers to your creditors

 - Send all resolution offers to you for your approval

-Preparing Yourself for Debt Settlement
+How to Prepare for Debt Settlement

 Negotiating Your Debt

-How Debt Settlement Affects Your Credit
+How Debt Settlement Impacts Your Credit

 Talk to your credit card company about whether it will report your agreement as a settlement to the credit bureaus.
 If so, that settlement could appear on your credit report for about seven years and may damage your credit score.
 Ask your credit card company to report the settlement as “paid in full” instead.

 Alternatives to Debt Settlement